arei/npmbox/README.md

     box contents for dependencies.
 This can be used to install a local package (from the filesystem) while using a box for dependencies, e.g.
     `cd path/to/my/package; npmunbox --install=. path/to/box.npmbox`
+  * New unbox option `--scripts` to enable running of scripts.
+(By default, npmbox acts like `--ignore-scripts` was specified.)

 UPDATE December 21, 2016: v4.1.0 of npmbox is out.
   * Support for running npmbox on a top-level local package, e.g.